d-morrison/IntroStatActivities/_book/03-EDA-categorical.md

 ### Displaying a single categorical variable {-}

 If we wanted to know how many children in our data set were in each level of myopia, we would create a frequency bar plot of the variable `Sight`.
-Enter the variable name, `Sight`, for xx into the ggplot code to create a bar plot.
+Enter the variable name, `Sight`, for xx into the ggplot code in line 10 in the `RScript` file to create a bar plot.
+Highlight and run lines 9 - 15.
 Notice this is a **frequency** bar plot plotting counts (the number of children in each level of sight).